eliu-dev/bsky-firehose/README.md

 # Bluesky Firehose
 Bluesky is a decentralized social media application.
-This project aims to explore Bluesky's data and process it for both real-time and historical analytics.
-It will levearge Bluesky's Firehose API, which offers a high volume data feed of all Bluesky posts.
+This project aims to explore Bluesky's data and process it for both real-time analytics and historical analytics.
+It will leverage Bluesky's Firehose API, which offers a high volume data feed of all Bluesky posts.

 ## Architecture